robertmaxwilliams/indefinitely-scalable/README.md

 - Press enter with nothing to print out Average Event Rate, Frames Per Second and other info
 - Type something and press enter to write that string into the world wherever you last clicked.

+# Changing size

+There's no way to change size while it is running, but if you open `constants.h` you can change `WORLD_SIZE` to get a bigger world and `SCALE` to choose how many pixels each cell takes up.

 # Build process

 Because I'm lazy, the build process is a bit convoluted.
 Thankfully